SystemJargon/unifi-usg/Unifi_IoT_LAN_Casting_Guide.md

 }
 ```

-2) Create Firewall Rules
+3) Create Firewall Rules

 Settings > Routing and Firewall > Firewall

 LAN_IN

-Create some new rules, first new rule
+Create some new rules, first new rule of two.

 ```
 Name: Multicast IP for Media Casting